Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Results and Analysis

 On the other hand, when the adversary is internal, the SF attack has the most effect (in all experiments) on the \gls{pdr}, decreasing it to a low of 70\%.
-The main reason behind the success is that the adversary, due to being an active participant in the DODAG maintenance, is always chosen as the preferred parent for its sub-\gls{dodag} but none of their data packets are passed to the sink node.
+The main reason behind the success is that the adversary, due to being an active participant in the \gls{dodag} maintenance, is always chosen as the preferred parent for its sub-\gls{dodag}.
+However, none of their data packets are passed to the sink node.
 Fig.\ref{fig_3a} shows the routing \gls{dodag} during the SF attack.

-For the BH attack, the self-healing mechanisms of RPL were always able to detect the unresponsive adversary after approximately ten minutes from the attack launch time (which is the default setting for "dead parent" timeouts in the Contiki \gls{os}) and initiated a local repair for the affected sub-\gls{dodag} to switch to an alternative path.
+For the BH attack, the self-healing mechanisms of \gls{rpl} were always able to detect the unresponsive adversary after approximately ten minutes from the attack launch time (which is the default setting for "dead parent" timeouts in the Contiki \gls{os}) and initiated a local repair for the affected sub-\gls{dodag} to switch to an alternative path.
 Hence, not all data packets got dropped, which explains why \gls{pdr} is in the range of 80\%.
 Fig.\ref{fig_3b} shows the routing \gls{dodag} after ten minutes from the BH attack launch time and the isolated adversary.

 Finally, for the Neighbor attack, the adversary was able to reduce the \gls{pdr} for the UM-I and PSM-I experiments, as node 18 always chose either node 7 or 13 as its preferred parent (Fig.\ref{fig_3c} shows that node 18 selected node 7 as its preferred parent), due to receiving their \gls{dio} messages through the adversary.
 Since nodes 7 and 13 are actually out of node 18's range, all packets sent toward them from node 18 and its sub-\gls{dodag} are lost.
 Hence, the \gls{pdr} is in the same range as in the BH attack scenario.
-However, activating the replay protection mechanism results in much better \gls{pdr} as the mechanism verifies the original sender of each \gls{dio} message before processing its contents.
-Fig.\ref{fig_3d} demonstrate how the network (in PSMrp-I experiment) opted for the alternative path after a few minutes from launching the Neighbor attack.
+However, activating the replay protection mechanism results in much better \gls{pdr} as the mechanism verifies each \gls{dio} message's original sender before processing its contents.
+Fig.\ref{fig_3d} demonstrate how the network (in PSMrp-I experiment) opted for the alternative path after a few minutes from launching the NA.

-\textbf{Effects on the \gls{e2e} latency:} Confirming our findings mentioned above, Fig.\ref{fig_2b} shows that the \gls{rpl} in PSM mitigated the BH, SF, and Neighbor attacks when they were launched by an external adversary, keeping the \gls{e2e} latency at a minimum.
+\textbf{Effects on the \gls{e2e} latency:} Confirming our findings mentioned above, Fig.\ref{fig_2b} shows that the \gls{rpl} in \gls{psmrpl} mitigated the BH, SF, and NA when they were launched by an external adversary, keeping the \gls{e2e} latency at a minimum.